datamweb/shield-oauth/docs/install.md

 ```

 > **Note**
-> When you create a new class in path `app\Libraries\ShieldOAuth`, for example `YahooOAuth.php`, you will have a new link as below, this is done automatically and there is no need to add code and perform special instructions.
+> When you create a new class in path `app/Libraries/ShieldOAuth/`, for example `YahooOAuth.php`, you will have a new link as below, this is done automatically and there is no need to add code and perform special instructions.
 >
 > ```html
 > http://localhost:8080/oauth/yahoo
 > ```

 > **Warning**
-> The two views `vendor\codeigniter4\shield\src\Views\login.php` and `vendor\codeigniter4\shield\src\Views\register.php` are the main files of `Shield`, we have included them in order to make the **documentation understandable**, you should definitely use custom views.
+> The two views `vendor/codeigniter4/shield/src/Views/login.php` and `vendor/codeigniter4/shield/src/Views/register.php` are the main files of `Shield`, we have included them in order to make the **documentation understandable**, you should definitely use custom views.